-Immorality or Plagiarism may get you shunned.
+Engaging in immorality or plagiarism may get you shunned.
 But we don’t sue over it.
 Copyright infringement hurts somebody monetarily and it’s illegal.

 Recall that friend of mine who heard Taurus for the first time and said, “That’s “Stairway To Heaven” and nothing you say will change my mind.”

-Copyright, the “right to copy,” gives its holder the exclusive right to publish, sell, perform, and reproduce the protected work.
+Copyright, the “right to copy,” of course gives its holder the exclusive right to publish, sell, perform, and reproduce the protected work.

-Prevailing law was Copyright Act of 1909 which essentially predates recordings and recognizes only the deposit copy registered with the copyright office.
-Defense motions and the recording of Taurus is not going to be heard by the jury in any context.
+The prevailing law was the Copyright Act of 1909 which essentially predates recordings and recognizes only the deposit copy registered with the copyright office as the protected work.
+The defense made a motion and the recording of Taurus was not going to be heard by the jury in any context.

 By the way, this happened in Blurred Lines too and the plaintiffs miraculously overcame it.

-And the recording is out, so the sheet music will sound something like this.
+The recording is not going to be heard, so instead they’ll hear the sheet music which will sound something like this.

 Even if they could’ve played the recording.
 This is the section that got transcribed for the deposit copy.
 Beginning at 1:37.

 If the “four corners” is the deposit copy, there’s not much left to argue.
-You could get out your red pen and circle notes, but that upper clef in the deposit copy and in the recording is a melody, and it’s not the Stairway melody.
+You could get out your red pen and circle notes, but that upper clef in the deposit copy and also in that section of the recording is a melody, and it’s not the Stairway melody.

-How do you argue the bassline when the bass line is a scale?
+So how do you argue the bassline when the bassline is a scale and scales are not protectable?
 The plaintiffs argued the similarity that neither song continues beyond the five consecutive scale tones to a sixth one.
 Jimmy Page was asked if it’s true that his progression, like Taurus, “avoids the E.”

 They argued the heck out of access, presumably because they were invested in the inverse ratio rule.